jayzjayesh/dragplay/README.md

 git clone https://github.com/jayzjayesh/dragplay.git

 To run the the server
 In the dragplay folder path would be (Your clone folder -> dragplay-> dragplay)

+First run the command to install node modules again

+npm i react-scripts

-run the command
+Then run the command

 npm start